iseahound/ImagePut/README.md

 ## Design Philosophy

-* ImagePut is designed to be fast.
+* ImagePut is designed to be the fastest
-* Only functions to and from streams, bitmaps are considered.
+* ImagePut should serve as a reference implementation
-* Specific functions between formats like PNG to hIcon are not considered.
+* Specific conversions between formats like PNG file to hIcon are not considered
-* ImagePut should serve as a reference implementation.
+* Users should be able to replace uses of ImagePut with individual functions
-* Therefore users should be able to copy and paste individual functions.
+* Therefore users should be copy and paste individual functions
 * If you need help extracting a function please ask!

 ## Help and Support